 The current program consists of four fellows, two ICU NPS, and 10 board certified attending physicians including: Dr. Paul Vespa, Dr. Manuel Buitrago Blanco, Dr. Yince Loh, Dr. Robert Shpiner, Dr. Joseph Meltzer, Dr. Rajan Saggar, Dr. Anahat Dhillon, Dr. Tisha Wang, Dr. David Boldt, Dr. Vadim Gudzenko.
 We also have a multidisciplinary team of dedicated Pharm Ds, Respiratory Technologists, and Nursing leaders.
 The fellow is the main ICU doctor for all of the patients in the Neuro-ICU and has primary responsibility for the treatment of these patients.
 Neurology and Neurosurgery residents rotate in the ICU on a monthly basis.

 The candidates must be ABMS board eligible or certified in Neurology, Neurosurgery, Internal Medicine, Anesthesiology or other critical care ABMS specialty, and are independently licensed or fible for licensure through the state of California.
-The fellowship consists of a two-year period of time of dedicated clinical training and research.
+The fellowship consists of a 2 year period of time of dedicated clinical training and research.

 The UCLA Neurocritical Care program is well regarded among neurointensivists.
 We have trained over a dozen graduates.
 These graduates of the program have matriculated to University Faculty Appointments in Neurocritical Care.
 Dr. Vespa is a Fellow of the American College of Critical Care Medicine, a founding member of the board of directors of the Neurocritical Care Society, and an Editorial Board Member of Critical Care Medicine, Neurocritical Care, Surgical Neurology, and The International Journal of Critical Care.
 Dr. Vespa is a member of the UCNS Board of Directors and was named Chair of the UCNS in August 2009.
 He is also a guest editor for several additional journals including Critical Care, Current Opinion in Critical Care, Journal of Cerebral Blood Flow and Metabolism, Neurology, Annals of Neurology.
 Dr. Vespa has served as a faculty educator for numerous national and international conferences.